-Observation B Apprentices must complete ONE of the following scenarios from section B Assessment organisations must set up a vehicle with a fault that would display one of the following symptoms.
+Observation B Appren tices must complete ONE of the following scenarios from section B Apprentices must complete of the following section of following Assessment organisations must set up a vehicle with a fault that would display one of the following symptoms.
 The fault must be one that would take 90-120 minutes to effectively diagnose.
-The en describe the action they would take after correct identification of the fault Scenarios Doors not functioning, Multiplex light on Gearbox temperature warning light on Active Drive Line Multiplex Warning Light MIL Light and Emission / Engine Derate Fault (set up an appropriate mechanical or electrical fault) Failed injector (set up an appropriate mechanical or electrical fault) Fault with the accumulated pressure system (could be with the gear pump, cam housing, distributor, OCV or accumulator) In order to pass an Work logically to diagnose the fault apprentice will: Correctly identify required replacement parts describe the process for obtaining the part(s) Describe how they would rectify the fault Describe the testing process to ensure the fault has been rectified Describe how the vehicle would be road checked (regardless of the fault / repair) Complete a job card (as if full repair and test had occurred - assuming no further faults) In order to achieve Effectively use wiring diagrams and testing equipment when diagnosing a distinction faults and ensure that associated systems are checked as part of the apprentices must, repair in addition to Identify best practice checks for associated parts and systems, and achieving all pass ancillary tests appropriate to the fault / repair selected criteria: State that a daily / first use vehicle check would be completed prior to the test drive to ensure vehicle was roadworthy
+The apprentice will then describe the action they would take after correct identification of the fault Scenarios Doors not functioning, Multiplex light on Gearbox temperature warning light on Active Drive Line Multiplex Warning Light MIL Light and Emission / Engine Derate Fault (set up an appropriate mechanical or electrical fault) Failed injector (set up an appropriate mechanical or electrical fault) Fault with the accumulated pressure system (could be with the gear pump, cam housing, distributor, OCV or accumulator) In order to pass an apprentice will: Work logically to diagnose the fault Correctly identify required replacement parts describe the process for obtaining the part(s) Describe how they would rectify the fault Describe the testing process to ensure the fault has been rectified Describe how the vehicle would be road checked (regardless of the fault / repair) Complete a job card (as if full repair and test had occurred - assuming no further faults) In order to achieve a distinction apprentices must, in addition to achieving all pass criteria: Effectively use wiring diagrams and testing equipment when diagnosing faults and ensure that associated systems are checked as part of the repair Identify best practice checks for associated parts and systems, and ancillary tests appropriate to the fault / repair selected State that a daily / first use vehicle check would be completed prior to the test drive to ensure vehicle was roadworthy